Topics on this page:

 - learning about community events and resources

-Each week, we post new information on the Groundviews blog, which we send out via email, Facebook, and Twitter.
+Each week, we post new information on the Groundviews blog, which we send out via email and Facebook.
 Current and ongoing resources are posted on the Resource Wire webpage.